TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 (6) Power Keys time values - Default Short Time = 30 seconds and Default Long Time 600 seconds (10 minutes).
 To change
     Time values send PowerOff *ot*num or *oT*num or Restart *rt*num or *rT*num where num 0 = 6000 second (100 minutes)
     1 = 30 second (x100 for T) to 9 = 300 second (x100 for T).
-(7) Calibration Enable/Disable - Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after
+(7) Calibration Enable/Disable - Send the starcode *ca* with the Macroeditor to set/clear re-calibration option after
     a restart to ON or OFF.
 (8) LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on
     the opposite side.
 This forces a re-calibration on restart.